 Whether it is mortgage repayments or other credit facilities taken to facilitate the relocation of the immigrants, part of the money sent home goes towards repayment of such debt obligations.

 Other reasons why Non-Resident Indians send money include contributions to social events such as weddings, religious ceremonies, and to cater for travel expenses.

 Money transfer operators in India use the cash to cash method more often (96.8 per cent) compared to the direct transfer to bank account option (1.5 per cent).
 Despite the banking system dominance (private, public, and foreign banks) the popularity of money transfer service providers is on the rise.
 The following are the reasons for this trend:

 Other than the speed, costs, and reliability, there are certain aspects you must consider when sending money to your loved ones back home.

 Therefore, whether you are sending money to your loved ones in India for household expenses or investment, using money transfer service providers is the best option.
 They are fast, efficient, affordable and flexible.
-As long as you know the recipient's details and what else you need to provide, you can send money in minutes!
+As long as you know the recipient’s details and what else you need to provide, you can send money online to India in minutes!

 Sending money anywhere else in the world is as easy as sending money to India.
 If you’re looking to send money to another country, here is the list of the most popular destinations.